amullinnix/CS8150AdvCompArch/README.md

 #### Q: Let's say you have a tag, and write one byte, same tag, different offset.
 Same cache block?

 A: Pretty sure yes, let's find out.

+---
+## General TODO Ideas
+Instead of putting TODOs everywhere, consider putting a few in here.

+* Need to start thinking about generalizing cache so that L2 cache can easily be created.

+* Write buffer needs to be implemented
+* Victim Cache needs to be implemented
+* Improve the "full cache block" strategy